skpref/skpref/README.rst

 Future contributions
 ---------------------
 We welcome anyone who would like to continue working on this concept.
-If you would like to contribute to this package please reach out to Istvan Papp at istvan.papp.16@ucl.ac.uk or to Dr. Ioanna Manolopoulou at i.manolopoulou@ucl.ac.uk.
+If you would like to contribute to this package please reach out to Istvan Papp at istvan.p.g@gmail.com or to Dr. Ioanna Manolopoulou at i.manolopoulou@ucl.ac.uk.

 Models in the package
 ======================
 Currently skpref contains only implementations of the Bradley-Terry model for pairwise comparisons which can be augmented with covariates.
 It achieves this by interfacing with the pylogit_ and choix_ packages.
-It is also possible to reduce tasks to classification tasks and use the interface to fir any classifier available in scikit-learn.
+It is also possible to reduce tasks to classification tasks and use the interface to fit any classifier available in scikit-learn.

 A wishlist of models